Dementia Care Discussed by Bristol Care Homes

 What makes Dementia Care different from elderly care?

-A care home that specialises in dementia care will have trained dementia carers who will support your loved one so they can continue to live as independently as possible.
+A care home that specialises in dementia care will have trained dementia carers who will support your loved one, with a personalised care plan, so they can continue to live as independently as possible.
 They will understand a person’s individual needs as well as understanding how their brain works with dementia and provide caring and supportive care that doesn’t scare them or make them feel any less independent.

 What are the challenges of caring for someone with Dementia?